 Earning your mathematics & statistics major or minor has both intrinsic beauty and wide applicability.
 It also strengthens critical thinking and analytical problem-solving skills.
 A student graduating with a mathematics major from Hollins will be a logical thinker.

 Google has selected Hollins University as a partner institution to implement its Applied Computing Series, an initiative focusing on computer science education.
 Hollins was chosen as one of only 11 colleges and universities nationally that have been accepted into the program this year.
+Associate Professors of Mathematics Julie Clark and Steve Wassell are spending a week in New York City at the Google Applied Computing Series (ACS) Faculty Summit, where they are receiving training to teach data science courses at Hollins in the 2019-20 academic year.
+Follow them on their blog.

 Mathematics Major (B.A./B.S.)